SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-02/2021-03-12-cedric-crocodile.md

 > I HAVE A JOB TO DO.

-> I WON'T REST UNTIL McCOY IS BURNT AT THE STAKE FOR HIS CRIMES.
+> I WON'T REST UNTIL TRELAINE IS BURNT AT THE STAKE FOR HIS CRIMES.

 > I WON'T REST UNTIL THE MOON IS A SMOLDERING CLUSTER OF RUBBLE BURNING RED IN THE NIGHT SKY.